Manesko55/Bird-Detector-Defeator/README.md

 # Tasks
 - [ ] Bird Detection
   - [ ] Connect camera to code
-  - [ ] Detect objects with code
+  - [ ] Camera takes constant photos
-  - [ ] Classify which objects are birds and which arent.
+  - [ ] Send every frame to vision api
+  - [ ] Search the list it sends back for positive images
+  - [ ] If image is positive, then process each photo to find points to point laser at.
 - [ ] Point Laser
   - [ ] To be discussed...
 - [ ] Draw Graph